-It is the student's responsibility to secure a commitment from a member of the regular faculty to serve as the Thesis Advisor.
-The prospective student is strongly encouraged to identify a Thesis Advisor prior to entering the program.
-As part of the application process, the student is encouraged to contact the Director of Research and Graduate studies for assistance.
+It is the student's responsibility to secure a commitment from a Physiology Faculty member to serve as the Research Thesis Advisor.
+The prospective student must identify a Research Thesis Advisor prior to entering the program.
+As part of the application process, the student is encouraged to contact the PSL Graduate Program Director for assistance.
 Resources available to the student are the detailed descriptions of Faculty Research Interests on the Department website, the MSU Community of Science (COS) database, and the Joint Graduate Student Orientation program presented by the Biomedical Sciences Departments each Fall prior to the start of the school year.
 Information concerning the identification of a potential Advisor/ student's area of interest is required as part of the application process (Departmental Questionnaire), and in conjunction of discussions with the potential advisor, is used as part of the admissions process

 The thesis research must be based on work done by the student after entering the Master's program.